How to implement the stack lock lid design in custom metal tins?

 Achieving the perfect stack lock lid design

-Achieving the stack lock lid design in custom metal tins will require precise engineering design, high-quality materials, and thoughtful branding.
+Achieving the stack-lock lid design in custom metal tins will require precise engineering, high-quality materials, and thoughtful branding.
 During the production process, the appropriate metal alloy and tempering temperature are selected to lay the foundation for reliable locking performance.
-We use professional molds and strict quality tests to ensure each tin can snaps securely and stays sealed under all conditions.
+We use professional molds and strict quality tests to ensure each tin can snap securely and stay sealed under all conditions.